benjamin-hamer/BlindXSSVulnWebApp/README.md

 # BlindXSSVulnWebApp
-Simple Web App to demonstrate a vulnerability to XSS
+Simple Web App to demonstrate a vulnerability to Blind XSS